-• According to the "source-to-sink intuitivity"
+• According to the "source-to-sink intuitiveness"

-Intuitiveness is defined in section 3.3.
-A non-intuitive situation can be characterized by the fact that the N countries with the lowest clearing price are exporting.
+Source-to-sink intuitiveness (or intuitiveness) is defined in Section 3.3.1.
+A source-to-sink non-intuitive situation can be characterized by the fact that the N areas with the lowest clearing price are exporting, with N between 1 and the number of areas.
 The table below shows the number of hours in which such situations occurs.

-Only 16 hourly situations out of 672 are non intuitive in FBMC.
+Only 18 hourly situations out of 1512 are source-to-sink non-intuitive in FBMC.
 As expected, none are observed in FBIMC and ATCMC.

-Number of hours where situations are non "source-to-sink intuitive" •
+(tol.
+0.005 €/MWh Number of hours where Proportion of hours where Proportion of hours where

+on rounded prices) situations are source-to-sink situations are source-to-sink situations are source-to-

+non-intuitive non-intuitive sink non-intuitive among

+congested hours

 ATCMC 0 0 % 0 %

-FBMC 16 2.4 % 31.4 %
+FBMC 18 1.2 % 11.8 %

 FBIMC 0 0 % 0 %

 ISO 0 0 % 0 %

-• according to the "bilateral intuitivity"
+• According to the "bilateral intuitiveness"

-We define a situation as being "bilateral intuitive" if it exists at least one set of intuitive bilateral exchanges (from the cheapest bidding area to the most expensive).
+In Section 3.3.2, we define a situation as being "bilateral intuitive" if it exists at least one set of intuitive direct bilateral exchanges (from the cheapest bidding area to the most expensive one).

-here Proportion of hours where teral situations are non "bilateral intuitive"
+(tol.
+0.005 €/MWh Number of hours where Proportion of hours where Proportion of of hou rs where

+on rounded prices) situations are bilateral non- situations are bilateral non- situations are bilateral

+intuitive intuitive non-intuitive е among

+congested h ours

 ATCMC 0 0 % 0 %

-FBMC 16 2.4 % 31.4 %
+FBMC 22 1.5 % 14.4 %

-FBIMC 0 0 % 0 %
+FBIMC 6 0.4 % 3.9 %

 ISO 0 0 % 0 %

-Since bilateral intuitivity is more constraining than the source to sink intuivity we should always have the following inequality:
+Since bilateral intuitiveness is more constraining than the source to sink intuivity we should always have the following inequality: